Mishal-Asmat/biomass-wte-decision-framework/README.md

 # Biomass Waste-to-Energy (WtE) Decision Framework

-A reproducible data-science pipeline that converts the laboratory databse of biomass or waste fuel into an interpretable and defensible **conversion technology recommendation** (combustion, gasification, or pyrolysis) for each sample by combining unsupervised fuel-typology clustering with literature based thermochemical process-suitability rules.
+A reproducible data-science pipeline that converts the laboratory database of biomass or waste fuel into an interpretable and defensible **conversion technology recommendation** (combustion, gasification, or pyrolysis) for each sample by combining unsupervised fuel-typology clustering with literature-based thermochemical process-suitability rules.

 It is built on 135 characterized Australian biomass and waste fuel samples (proximate/ultimate analysis, higher heating value, and ash-mineral composition).
 It handles three questions:

 1. **What *is* this fuel?** : data-driven fuel typology via unsupervised clustering, independent of `Biomass_Type` labels.
-2. **What *can* this fuel do?** : literature based thermochemical process-suitability analysis (VM/FC/Ash/moisture/alkali thresholds).
+2. **What *can* this fuel do?** : literature-based thermochemical process-suitability analysis (VM/FC/Ash/moisture/alkali thresholds).
-3. **What *should* be build?** : a hybrid decision layer combining (1) as cluter-only and (2) as rule-only baselines, and a full disagreement/interpretability analysis of where and why the frameworks disagree.
+3. **What *should* be build?** : a hybrid decision layer combining (1) as cluster-only and (2) as rule-only baselines, and a full disagreement/interpretability analysis of where and why the frameworks disagree.

 ---